 In addition to the material you choose and the labor costs, other cost considerations include whether you’re repairing or replacing the floor, the cost of removing the existing subfloor, any repairs or mold remediation, new flooring installation, underlayment, and permits to complete the work.

-Generally, you’ll have to remove the existing subfloor before installing the new one.
+You’ll have to remove the existing subfloor before installing the new one.
 This won’t add any material costs, but it will require labor, which is typically included in the total cost of installing a new subfloor.
 Ask your flooring pro whether it’s included in their estimate to be sure.

 You may not know if your floor joists need repairing until you remove the existing subfloor, so leaving some room in the budget for unexpected repairs can help cover the cost of floor joist repair if it’s necessary.
-Each floor joist costs between $100 to $300 to replace.
+Each floor joist costs between $100 and $300 to replace.

 Mold remediation involves cleaning and sanitizing the area where the mold has grown to remove any signs of contamination.
 This is an important process because mold can create health hazards in the home and damage the areas where it grows.
 Mold remediation costs an average of just over $2,000.